pointfreeco/sqlite-data/README.md

 </tr>
 </table>

-Both of the above examples fetch items from an external data store, and both are automatically observed by SwiftUI so that views are recomputed when the external data changes, but SharingGRDB is powered directly by SQLite using [Sharing][sharing-gh] and [GRDB][grdb], and is usable from UIKit, `@Observable` models, and more.
+Both of the above examples fetch items from an external data store using Swift data types, and both are automatically observed by SwiftUI so that views are recomputed when the external data changes, but SharingGRDB is powered directly by SQLite using [Sharing][sharing-gh], [StructuredQueries][structured-queries-gh], and [GRDB][grdb], and is usable from UIKit, `@Observable` models, and more.

 > [!TIP]
 > The `@Table` macro comes from